Austal announces board of directors changes after Hanwha bid withdrawal

 Australia welcomed the USS Canberra to Sydney Harbour, with HMAS Canberra guiding the Independence-variant littoral combat ship to berth alongside Fleet Base East ahead of the formal commissioning on 22 July.
 Photo: Julie Ann Ripley

-In addition, international finance executive and board member Brent Cubis has been appointed as a non-executive director.
-Mr Cubis has performed CFO and/or NED roles for large international and domestic companies including ARN Media, A2B (formerly Cabcharge), and Cochlear.
+In addition, international finance executive and board member Brent Cubis has been appointed as a non-executive director (NED).
+Cubis has performed chief financial officer (CFO) and/or NED roles for large international and domestic companies, including ARN Media, A2B (formerly Cabcharge), and Cochlear.

-“Brent’s international finance, M&A and risk experience will bring important additional expertise to the Austal board,” said Austal Chairman Richard Spencer.
+“Brent’s international finance, M&A and risk experience will bring important additional expertise to the Austal board,” Austal chairman Richard Spencer said.

 “And while we tend to focus on listed company experience, his current roles on the boards of both Silverchain and Canteen speak to the quality of the individual.”

-Mr Cubis currently serves on the boards of ARN Media, AI Media, Silverchain and Canteen.
-He also was Director for 20 global subsidiaries at Cochlear, where he was CFO, and served on the Global MBA Advisory Board at Macquarie University.
+Cubis currently serves on the boards of ARN Media, AI Media, Silverchain and Canteen.
+He also was director for 20 global subsidiaries at Cochlear, where he was CFO, and served on the Global MBA Advisory Board at Macquarie University.

-The announcements follow the Hanwha's withdrawnal of its billion-dollar bid for Austal.
+The announcements follow Hanwha's withdrawal of its billion-dollar bid for Austal.
 Hanwha approached Austal in September 2023 and a series of three subsequent non-binding (NBIO) approaches and preliminary approvals were provided by both the United States and Australia.

 In a formal piece of correspondence from Hanwha chief executive Kwon Hyek-woong, the company said, “Since submitting its first NBIO on 15 September 2023, Hanwha has sought to constructively engage with the Austal Board.